Recycling days & events

 The NSW Environment Protection Authority established the Household Chemical Cleanout service to help residents safely dispose of household chemicals.

-The City of Canada Bay will host its annual Household Chemical Cleanout event on Saturday, 21 October 2023 from 9am-3:30pm at Cintra Park car park, Concord.
+The City of Canada Bay is excited to host their annual Household Chemical Cleanout on Saturday, 9 November 2024 from 9am-3:30pm at Cintra Park Carpark on Crane Street in Concord.

 Accepted materials